rich-iannone/DiagrammeR/tests/testthat/_snaps/trav_out_until.md

     Condition
       Error in `trav_in_until()`:
       !
 There is no selection of nodes available.
-      * any traversal requires an active selection
+      * Any traversal requires an active selection.
-      * this type of traversal requires a selection of nodes
+      * This type of traversal requires a selection of nodes.